fastify/fastify/docs/Reply.md

 <a name="redirect"></a>
 ### .redirect([code ,] dest)
-Redirects a request to the specified url, the status code is optional, default to `302` (if status code is not already set by calling `code`).
+Redirects a request to the specified URL, the status code is optional, default to `302` (if status code is not already set by calling `code`).

 Example (no `reply.code()` call) sets status code to `302` and redirects to `/home`
 ```js